IlhamHattaManggala/IlhamHattaManggala/README.md

 <h2 align="left">Hi 👋!
-My name is Ilham Hatta Manggala and I'm a Informatics Engineering Student, from Tegal Regency</h2>
+My name is Ilham Hatta Manggala and I'm a Informatics Engineering Student 🎓, from Tegal Regency 🌍</h2>

 ###